nomnomab/unity-project-patcher/README.md

 The tool window can be opened via `Tools > Unity Project Patcher > Open Window`

-During the patching process, make sure you keep Unity focused.
-If you tab out when it restarts, it won't resume until you re-focus the window.
-Regardless of this, you may have to click into the editor when restarting to continue.

 > [!IMPORTANT]
 > This tool mostly supports patching an already patched project, although this can lead to broken assets.
 > So make sure you back up your project beforehand.